grafana/grafana/docs/sources/variables/add-constant-variable.md

 _Constant_ variables allow you to define a hidden constant.
 This is useful for metric path prefixes for dashboards you want to share.
 When you export a dashboard, constant variables are converted to import options.

-Custom variables are not flexible.
+Constant variables are _not_ flexible.
 Each constant variable only holds one value, and it cannot be updated unless you update the variable settings.

-Constant variables are useful when you have complex values that you need to include in queries but don't want to retype every time.
-For example, if you had a server path called `i-0b6a61efe2ab843gg`, you could replace it with a variable called `$path_gg`.
+Constant variables are useful when you have complex values that you need to include in queries but don't want to retype in every single query.
+For example, if you had a server path called `i-0b6a61efe2ab843gg`, then you could replace it with a variable called `$path_gg`.

 ## Enter General options